Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: The basic equations of f(T) gravity for spherically symmetric metric

-Theories with torsion are formulated from an alternative dynamical variable ${e^a}_\mu$, the tetrad, which is a set of four vectors that define an inertial frame at each point \cite{TT}.
-The metric $g_{\mu \nu}$, usually adopted in models with curvature, and the tetrad ${e^a}_ \mu$ are related as follows:
+Theories with torsion are formulated from an alternative dynamical variable ${h^a}_\mu$, the tetrad, which is a set of four vectors that define {a local inertial frame} at each point \cite{TT}.
+The metric $g_{\mu \nu}$, usually adopted in models with curvature, and the tetrad ${h^a}_ \mu$ are related as follows:

 where $\eta_{ab} = \mbox{diag}(+ 1, -1, -1, -1)$ is the Minkowski metric of the tangent space.